 Meetings - MassDEP hosts an annual meeting of the Advisory Committee in various locations along the Massachusetts coastline.
 There will be no quorum requirements.
 In addition to invited committee members, the meetings will be open to all members of the public.

 Voting - Formal voting will not occur.
-Resolutions or recommendations from the committee will not be binding upon the agency.
+Resolutions or recommendations from the committee are not binding upon the agency.